This program was made possible by The Buhr Family and is in memory of Ann Buhr and Kathy Buhr

 Essential Services & Supplies

 Providing basic care for beloved pets can sometimes be challenging, whether due to an owner’s health, transportation issues or financial difficulty.
-We’d like to help!
-We’re grateful to be able to repurpose donations of pet food and gently used supplies from member of the community to others in need.
+We can help with:

 In addition to distributing pet food onsite at HSHV, we also work with other well-known organizations in the community to get supplies to those who need them.
 Our current partner list is below, with more to come.
 (Interested in partnering with us?
 Please contact us!)